Understand sentiment analysis

 - There may be a short delay between the time you view an interaction transcript to the time sentiment markers appear in the transcript.

 - The quality of audio interaction transcriptions may affect sentiment analysis.
 Low quality interactions may lead to missing or mislabeled positive or negative markers.
 For this reason, and in order to confirm the sentiment, it is important to listen to interactions that include numerous negative sentiments.

-- To run sentiment analysis for digital interactions (email, chat, message), you must set an Expected Dialect (language) in the Speech and text analytics settings page.
-For more information, see the Select one or more dialects for digital interactions section in Speech and text analytics settings.
+- To run sentiment analysis for digital interactions (email, chat, message), you must set an Expected Dialect (language) in the Speech and text analytics page.
+For more information, see the Select one or more dialects for digital interactions section in the Speech and text analytics page.